-Cigarette shipment volume fell 1.4 percent, excluding acquisitions.
-The company said that this was due to declines in the European Union, mostly Italy.
+Cigarette shipment volume fell 2.4 percent to 209.8 billion units, excluding acquisitions.
+The company said that the decline was due to drop-offs in Asia, Latin America, Canada and Eastern Europe, the Middle East and Africa.

 Elements of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on PM at http://www.zacks.com/ap/PM